Station one

 Action:

 Take the red felt marker and strike the loose part of the garment hanging from the cross to make a red mark.
+As a reminder of the blood of Jesus, shed for us, take a red stone with you.

 Station seven